croz-ltd/klokwrk-project/support/documentation/adr/content/0002-strategic-project-structure.md

 dependency management), and `support`.
 Directory `support` contains every other artifact (other than source code) necessary for various aspects of the project.
 Here we can find documentation, supportive scripts, git hooks, etc.

-Inside domain directories (`cargotracker` in our example), we have three different artifact types.
+Inside domain directories (`cargotracking` in our example), we have three different artifact types.
 At the lowest abstraction level are **domain libraries** that can be recognized by
 `[domain-name]-lib-*` pattern in their name (i.e., `cargotracking-lib-axon-cqrs`, `cargotracking-lib-web`, etc.).
 Domain libraries contain code reusable across the domain.

 Then we have **subdomain libraries**, recognized by `[domain-name]-[subdomain-name]-*` pattern.
 These contain code reusable only inside a single subdomain.
 In our example, the name of a subdomain